Montana IDeA Community Engagement Core

 Research activities include behavioral health interviews and surveys; collection of basic health and environmental data; ultrasound scans; and more.
 HERB is also a place where communities can engage with investigators and find information on nutrition, cancer, obesity, depression, wellness, and other topics.
 HERB also can serve as a staging area for community open houses, where local citizens can tour the Lab and meet investigators before any research activity takes place.

-For more information about HERB and its use, contact Susan Higgins at [email protected].
+For more information about HERB and its use, contact Erik Adams at [email protected].

 CAIRHE and its partners rely on the expertise of a team of community-academic professionals who value the mutual goal of improved community health through engagement, dialogue, and collective problem-solving.